Is Anne Boleyn England's Most Active Ghost? May 20, 2019 0:19:02 GMT -5 chris likes this

 But regardless of when she was born, Anne Boleyn grew up at Hever Castle, a crenelated 13th-century stone edifice surrounded by a moat near Edenbridge, Kent.
 Today, visitors walk through an ancient house filled with fine furniture, tapestries and one of the best collections of Tudor portraits in the country, all thanks to American millionaire William Waldorf Astor, who purchased the castle in 1903.
 Astor transformed Hever into a home fit for a queen and the Book of Hours Room contains two prayer books signed and inscribed by Anne Boleyn.

 It is believed Anne’s favorite time of year was the Christmas season and for this reason, the ethereal monarch makes a brief appearance every Christmas Day on the footbridge crossing the Eden River.
-Anne’s spirit has also been seen standing beneath an old oak tree, where, in happier times, she was courted by Henry VIII.
+Anne’s spirit also has been seen standing beneath an old oak tree, where, in happier times, she was courted by Henry VIII.

 Windsor Castle, home of the current monarch, is the oldest occupied castle in the world and some say it’s also the most haunted.
 Though Windsor wasn’t the primary residence of King Henry VIII, both he and Anne Boleyn spent time there.
 Most notably, Anne was awarded the title Marquis of Pembroke at Windsor on September 1, 1532.
 The following summer, she was pregnant and the king decided he and his new bride would await the birth of their “son” at Windsor.
 On September 7, 1533, Anne gave birth to a daughter who would become Elizabeth I.